Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-33.5-metadyskolia.md

 "You’re okay, though, right?"
 Xiù asked, wrestling her anxiety.
 Julian twisted his helmet to unseal it and ducked to pull it off.
 His hair was soaked with sweat.

-"We’re… fine?" he checked with Allison, who nodded.
+"We’re... fine?" he checked with Allison, who nodded.
 "We’re fine."

 Allison coughed as she took her helmet off and got a strong hit of diffuse, diluted Chlorine.
 "Julian?"